Usage

 http://localhost:10300/reserve

-You should receive a response containing the credentials and port number that you can use to connect to the stream and start sending audio.
-The credentials are only valid for a limited time.
+You should receive a response containing the credentials that you need to use to connect to the stream within a limited time.

 Sending audio